nekuz0r/ki-rom/README.md

 - DRAM
 - IDE

-When S1:8 dipswitch bit is turned on POST result will be kept on screen until any P1 input is triggered.
+When S1:7 dipswitch bit is turned on POST result will be kept on screen until any P1 input is triggered.

+**NOTE: This has been moved to a dedicated board testing ROM**

 ## Soft Multiboot